Your Browser

 User-Agent

-Header string identifying the client software.
+HTTP header identifying client software.

 Rendering Engine